axibase/atsd-use-cases/chart-of-the-day/eu-debt-per-capita/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/e92a4f6c/10/#fullscreen)

-> Use the dropdown menus at the top of the visualization to navigate through time by selecting the desired start and end years for the observation period.
+> Use the drop-down lists at the top of the visualization to navigate through time by selecting the desired start and end years for the observation period.

 Recently, [European Union Debt Data](../../research/data-lib/eu-debt/README.md) sorted by country was published